How to Buy Property in the Philippines

 • Prepare the Deed of Absolute Sale (DOAS)

-• **Pay Capital Gains Tax** (6% of selling price or zonal value, whichever is higher) - typically seller's responsibility
+• Pay Capital Gains Tax (6% of selling price or zonal value, whichever is higher) — typically the seller's responsibility

 • Pay Documentary Stamp Tax (1.5% of selling price)